PansosPonso/RelPerformance/README.md

 ***Arguments***

-- **M6**: If set to 1, evaluates models using the M6 data and evaluation period.
 - **YAHOO**: If set to 1, data are obtained from Yahoo Finance.
 - **KEEP_TUNING_FORECASTS**: Specifies whether to keep the forecasts that were generated for the tuning sample.
 - **MODEL_NAMES**: Specifies the models to be evaluated.
 Available choices are listed below.